Maximum: 10 adults plus 2 child/children

 The main entrance is on the first floor where there is a spacious living room which opens onto a large terrace, there is also a large outside kitchen with pergola by the barbeque accessed from this level - this part of the property enjoys amazing sea views.

 On the ground floor there is a luxurious indoor swimming pool (glass doors can be opened all around).
-The pool is equipped with a hot tub, two waterfalls and has access onto a large terrace for sun bathing.
+The pool is equipped with a whirlpool, underwater seating, two waterfalls and has access onto a large terrace for sun bathing.
 There is also a sauna and an outside children's pool.

 The surrounding garden area includes a range of trees, plants and flowers and a variety of herbs together with a spacious covered garage for 3 cars plus additional parking.